-California’s Attorney General Xavier Becerra has hope Latino voter mobilization in 2020
+California’s Attorney General Xavier Becerra has hope for Latino voter mobilization in 2020

 Twenty days before the election, Xavier Becerra believes Latino Mobilization is what will swing the vote in 2020.